Property Tax Exemption

 Any real estate used and owned as a homestead by any quadriplegic is exempt from taxation.
 Veterans who are paraplegic, hemiplegic, or permanently and totally disabled who must use a wheelchair for mobility, or are legally blind, may be exempt from real estate taxation.
 Check with your local property appraiser to determine if gross annual household income qualifies.
 The veteran must be a resident of Florida.
 (FS 196.101)

 Eligible resident veterans with a VA certified service-connected disability of 10 percent or greater shall be entitled to a $5,000 property tax exemption.
 The veteran must establish this exemption with the county tax official in the county in which he or she resides by providing documentation of this disability.

-The unremarried surviving spouse of a disabled ex-servicemember, who on the date of the disabled ex-servicemember’s death had been married to the ex-servicemember for at least five years, is also entitled to this exemption.
+The unremarried surviving spouse of a disabled ex-servicemember, who on the date of the disabled ex-servicemember’s death had been married to the ex-servicemember, is also entitled to this exemption.
 (FS 196.24)

 Any partially disabled veteran who is age 65 or older, any portion of whose disability was combat-related, and who was honorably discharged, may be eligible for a discount from the amount of ad valorem tax on the homestead commensurate with the percentage of the veteran’s permanent service-connected disability.
 Eligible veterans should apply for this benefit at the county property appraiser’s office.
 (FS 196.082)